-Trends in household spending patterns from 1995 to 2010 are mixed but have shown some tendency towards an increasing share of consumption categories with lower environmental pressure intensities.
-Almost all consumption categories have also seen reductions in environmental pressure intensities.
-Together these two developments are likely to have had the effect of relatively decoupling environmental pressures from growth in household consumption expenditure.
+Between 1996 and 2012, trends in household spending patterns were mixed.
+The trend, however, is towards an increasing share of consumption categories with reduced environmental pressures per Euro spent.
+In addition, almost all consumption categories have also seen reductions in environmental pressure intensities.
+Together, these two developments are likely to have caused a relative decoupling of environmental pressures from growth in household consumption expenditure.

 Absolute decoupling of nutrient emissions from domestic sector and the population growth over the period of almost two decades (1990-2009) is observed in thirteen countries (Austria, Belgium, Czech Republic, Germany, Greece, Finland, Ireland, Switzerland, the Netherlands, Norway, Portugal, Slovenia and Turkey).
 The actual extent of decoupling, and the differences in trends among countries, may be partially explained by different levels of numbers of inhabitants connected to tertiary wastewater treatment technologies

 When making the EU wide comparison of the extend of decoupling of nutrient emissions from population growth, the actual rate of population connected to different types of treatment (elaborated in the CSI 024) should be taken into consideration, and completeness of the data available on population connected to collecting systems without treatment.
 The status of the implementation of the UWWTD which protects the water environment from the adverse effects of discharges of urban waste water, the level of investment in the water and wastewater management ,as well as the status of the implementation of the Water Framework Directive (WFD) and Groundwater Directive may have an impact.
 Furthermore household patterns as well as the household income level affecting the production and composition of waste water should be considered as well.